anpham6/chrome-docs/_sources/document/miscellaneous.rst.txt

   <p>paragraph 2</p>
   <p class="active"><b>content</b></p>

 .. caution:: Editing local files with complex :ref:`nested tag content <document-append-build-options>` is not recommended.
-Try using an element "**id**" when there are errors building.
+Try using an element ":lower:`id`" when there are errors building.

 .. _document-miscellaneous-manifest: